Heuchera

 variety of different colors of coralbells

 This perennial is commonly called “Coral Bells” due to the bell shape of its flowers.
-The other common name for this genus is Alumroot which refers to the medicinal use of this plant as an astringent to the bleeding of wounds.
-This genus of plants is comprised of more than 50 different species and they are hardy from zone 3 to 9 depending on the species and cultivar.
-Coral bells are perennials and are native to the Russian far east, Canada, Mesico and the United States.
-If you are wanting to add some bold colors to your garden, Heuchera’s might be just the plant you are looking for.
+The other common name for this genus is Alumroot, which refers to the medicinal use of this plant as an astringent for bleeding wounds.
+This genus of plants is comprised of more than 50 different species, and they are hardy in zones 3 to 9, depending on the species and cultivar.
+Coral bells are perennials native to the Russian Far East, Canada, Mexico, and the United States.
+If you want to add bold colors to your garden, Heuchera’s might be just the plant you wish to.

-These showy plants are grown for their leaf color and range from yellow to purple to brown and various shades in between.
-Coral bells have white to pink flowers that start to bloom in June and continue through the growing season.
+These showy plants are grown for their leaf color, which ranges from yellow to purple to brown and has various shades in between.
+Coral bells have white to pink flowers that bloom in June and continue through the growing season.
 Be sure to deadhead the spent flowers to encourage a longer bloom time.
-These perennials can be grown in the sun or in the shade depending on the cultivar but they will develop their best leaf color in the sun.
-Coral bells will need divided regularly, approximately every three to four years, otherwise they can be a fairly short-lived perennial.
+Depending on the cultivar, these perennials can be grown in the sun or shade, but they will develop their best leaf color in the sun.
+Coral bells must be divided regularly every three to four years; otherwise, they can be a relatively short-lived perennial.

-There are relatively few disease or insect issues for this perennial however leaf scorch can become an issue during hot dry weather if the plants are planted in full sun.
-Some varieties can get powdery mildew however if adequate airflow is provided it is rarely a problem.
+This perennial has relatively few disease or insect issues; however, leaf scorch can become an issue during hot, dry weather if the plants are planted in full sun.
+Some varieties can get powdery mildew; however, if adequate airflow is provided, it is rarely a problem.
 Coral bells are not particularly aggressive spreaders and can be crowded out by more aggressive plants.
-These plants grow well as an edge plant in perennial borders or in clustered in groups throughout a planting.
+These plants grow well as edge plants in perennial borders or clustered in groups throughout a planting.

 MG Logo